-- 1. Feedback given to students in response to assessed work

-- Individual written feedback on coursework;

-- Feedback discussed as part of a tutorial.
+Feedback given to students in response to assessed work Individual written feedback on coursework Feedback discussed as part of a tutorial All students registered on this module are given electronic written feedback.

-- 2. Developmental feedback generated through teaching activities
+2. Development feedback generated through teaching activities

-- Group critiques on work presented;

-- Studio interaction with tutors;

-- Dialogue between students and staff in tutorials.
+Commentary on work presented Dialogue between student and staff in group and individual tutorials.